 \section{Performance Evaluation}

 We have established a large-scale synthetic environment using MIT Friends and Family Dataset \cite{p21,aharony2011social}, and have conducted several experiments on BMap that contains a top level, two observation levels, and a bottom level.
 The MIT Friends and Family Dataset contains 130 participants and has a total of 9 features (GPS, accelerometer, SMS, app installation, battery usage, call logs, app usage, blue-tooth devices log, Wi-Fi access points) recorded over five months.
 It is a complete dataset about human behavior based on sensor data.
-The sensitive information such as phone number and chat history has been hashed to protect user's privacy.
+Sensitive information such as phone numbers and chat history has been hashed to protect users' privacy.
 The detail of the dataset and its collecting process can be found in \cite{p21,aharony2011social}.
-In addition, we have implemented Shi scheme \cite{p9} and Multi-Sensor scheme \cite{p62} for comparison purpose in the simulation.
-To evaluate the authentication accuracy, we used the recommended settings of original papers \cite{p9,p62}.
+In addition, we have implemented Shi scheme \cite{p9} and Multi-Sensor scheme \cite{p62} for comparison purposes in the simulation.
+To evaluate the EER, we used the recommended settings of original papers \cite{p9,p62}.
 We adopted k-fold cross-validation \cite{getoor2007introduction} to choose the best value of the parameters in each scheme, and to conduct training and testing.
-The simulation uses data from all 130 participants in five months, where we randomly select one participant as the legitimate user and mix her data with the data sampled from all other participants.
-The simulations are performed 130 times for each participant against all the other participants and averaged results are derived for each test.
-We keep the illegitimate users' data portion in the range of 50\% to 80\% to simulate a more hostile environment.
+The simulation uses data from all 130 participants in five months, where we randomly selected one participant as the legitimate user and mixed her data with the data sampled from all other participants.
+The simulations were performed 130 times for each participant against all the other participants and averaged results were derived for each test.
+The decision threshold of the original scheme is set differently for each user to provide a fair comparison.
+In addition, the number of samples in each time window is dynamically adjusted based on the Wind Vane algorithm \cite{Yang2016}, while the time window is set to 15 seconds.
+We kept the illegitimate users' data portion in the range of 49\% to 51\% to construct a balanced dataset.
 Features contained in the dataset include GPS, accelerometer, SMS, app installation, battery usage, call logs, app usage, blue-tooth devices log, and Wi-Fi access points.
-The detailed description of the features can be found in paper \cite{aharony2011social}.
+A detailed description of the features can be found in the paper \cite{aharony2011social}.
 In addition, the feature selection strictly follows the description of the original papers \cite{p9,p62}.